Leejjon/java11minimal/README.md

+#The stuff below has been deprecated, I migrated to firestore.

+gcloud beta emulators firestore start

+set FIRESTORE_EMULATOR_HOST=::1:8782

 # Sharded counter with Java11 and the new Google Cloud Datastore client.

 Since I have been using the Google Datastore, I had a count function based off: